Robert Alford (American football): 2016

 On December 8, 2016, the Atlanta Falcons signed Alford to a four-year, $38 million contract extension that includes $12 million guaranteed and a signing bonus of $3 million.

-The Atlanta Falcons finished first atop the NFC South with an 11-5 record and received a playoff berth.
+The Atlanta Falcons finished first atop the NFC South with an 11–5 record and received a playoff berth.
 On January 14, 2017, Alford started his first career playoff game and recorded five solo tackles in the Falcons' 36–20 victory over the Seattle Seahawks in the NFC Divisional Round.
 The Atlanta Falcons went on to defeat the Green Bay Packers in the NFC Championship 44–21 and went on to Super Bowl LI.

 On February 5, 2017, Alford recorded 11 combined tackles, an interception, fumble recovery, and touchdown as the Falcons lost to the New England Patriots 34–28 in overtime.
 His touchdown came off an 82-yard return after intercepting quarterback Tom Brady in the second quarter.
 Alford was involved in a notable play with Patriots wide receiver Julian Edelman, who completed a very difficult catch off of Alford's shoe.
 Alford deflected Brady's throw into the air behind him, and Keanu Neal and Ricardo Allen merged on the ball to try an intercept it or knock it down.
-The ball bounced off Alford's left leg and almost into the turf, but Edelman caught it a mere centimeters off the ground.
+The ball bounced off Alford's left leg and almost into the turf, but Edelman caught it mere centimeters off the ground.
 This play set up the Patriots on the Falcons side of the field and allowed them to continue the eventual game-tying drive.